Define your personal style

 1. Create a mood board

-Pay attention to patterns in your choices: do you repeatedly return to light, neutral shades?
+Pay attention to patterns in your choices.
+Do you always return to light, neutral shades ?
 Do you have a soft spot for deep jewel tones like emerald green or midnight blue?
 Or does the rustic look of natural wood grain appeal to you?
 These recurring elements form the foundation of your personal style and guide the atmosphere you want to create in your interior.

 Scandinavian